e0958902/tp/docs/DeveloperGuide.md

 on how the view command behaves at each step.

 ![ViewCommand.png](images/ViewCommand.png)
 - Step 1.
-User initiates MediTracker and done a viewCommand.
+User initiates a viewCommand via MediTracker.
-- Step 2.
+- Step 2. `ViewCommand` constructs an instance using the constructor `ViewCommand(String arguments)`.
+- Step 3.
+Then it uses an `ArgumentList` to store the arguments.
+- Step 4.
+The ArgumentList is parsed in `ArgumentParser`.
+- Step 5.
+If the parsed arguments is one, then

 ### Search Medication Command
 The search medication command extends from Command parent class and contains the following methods: